 In light of the commitments made through the ICARP process and strategic planning, IASC commissioned a Scoping Group and then an Action Group on Indigenous Involvement (AGII) to provide recommendations on better involving Indigenous peoples and incorporating Indigenous/traditional knowledge into IASC and its activities.
-The full AGII report is available here, as is a shorter presentation delivered to the IASC Council, and these concrete recommendations to the IASC Council will help IASC achieve its goals.
+The full AGII report is available here (also translated into Russian by the Indigenous Peoples' Secretariat), as is a shorter presentation delivered to the IASC Council, and these concrete recommendations to the IASC Council will help IASC achieve its goals.

 The IASC Council would like to sincerely thank the Action Group and all those that contributed to their discussions for their thorough, comprehensive, and deep work.
 You can read the IASC Executive Committee's response to the AGII report here.
 The AGII report was greatfully received and approved by the IASC Council in March 2020.
 There are a wide range of recommendations, and these should be welcomed in the light of both the IASC Strategic Plan and ICARP-III Report.